chef/bento/README.md

 Other available options:

-- cpus - Specify the number of CPUs needed in the new build.
+- cpus - Specify the number of CPUs needed in the new build
 - mem - Specify the memory
+- config - Use a configuration file other than default builds.yml
+- vars - Comma seperated list of variable names equal values (ex: boot_wait="2s",ssh_timeout="5s")
+- var_files - Comma seperated list of pkrvar.hcl files to include in the builds (ex: /path/to/var_file.pkrvars.hcl,/path/to/next/var_file2.pkrvars.hcl)
+- metadata_only - Only generate the metadata json file
-- mirror - The template will have a default mirror link, if you wish to use an alternative one, you can utilise this configuration.
+- mirror - The template will have a default mirror link, if you wish to use an alternative one, you can utilise this configuration
-- dry-run - This will not create any build, but will create a metadata file for reference.
+- dry-run - This will not create any build, but will create a metadata file for reference
 - only - Only build some Packer builds (Default: parallels-iso.vm,virtualbox-iso.vm,vmware-iso.vm
 - except - Build all Packer builds except these (ex: parallels-iso.vm,virtualbox-iso.vm,vmware-iso.vm)
 - debug - Print the debug logs
-- headed - Packer will be building VirtualBox virtual machines by launching a GUI that shows the console of the machine being built.
+- gui - Packer will be building VirtualBox virtual machines by launching a GUI that shows the console of the machine being built.
 This option is false by default
-- single - This can be used to disable the parallel builds.
+- single - This can be used to disable the parallel builds

 ### list